nikita-patel378/caffeinatedgraph/README.md

 ## Technologies Used
 - **Neo4j**: A graph database for storing and querying coffee blends, tasting notes, and roast types.
-- **LangChain**: Handles natural language queries with Cypher QA Chain, allowing both structured and unstructured questions.
+- **LangChain**: Handles natural language queries with GraphCypherQAChain, allowing both structured and unstructured questions.
 - **OpenAI Embeddings**: Provides vector embeddings for descriptions, enabling the similarity-based recommendation system.

 ## Example Queries